Intrapersonal communication: Models

 Various models of communication have been proposed.
 They aim to provide a simplified overview of the process of communication by showing what its main components are and how they interact.
 Most of them focus primarily on interpersonal communication but some are specifically formulated with intrapersonal communication in mind.

-According to the model proposed by Larry Barker and Gordon Wiseman, intrapersonal communication starts with the reception of external and internal stimuli carrying information.
+According to the model proposed by Barker and Wiseman in 1966, intrapersonal communication starts with the reception of external and internal stimuli carrying information.
 External stimuli belong to the senses and usually provide information about the environment.
 Internal stimuli include a wide range of impressions, both concerning the state of the body, like pain, but also encompassing feelings.

-An early step in intrapersonal communication focuses on classifying these stimuli.
+In the Barker-Wiseman model, an early step of intrapersonal communication focuses on classifying these stimuli.
 In this process, many of the weaker stimuli are filtered out before reaching a conscious level.
 But they may still affect communication despite this.
 A similar process groups the remaining stimuli according to their urgency.
 It runs in parallel with attempts to attach symbolic meaning to the stimuli as a form of decoding.
-How these processes take place is influenced by various factors, like the communicator's social background and current environment.
+How these processes take place is influenced by factors like the communicator's social background and current environment.
 After the symbolic decoding process, ideation occurs in the form of thinking, organizing information, planning, and proposing messages.
 As a last step, the thus conceived ideas are encoded into a symbolic form and expressed using words, gestures, or movements.
 This process can happen right after the ideation or with some delay.
 It results in the generation and transmission of more stimuli, either purely internal or also external.
 The generated stimuli work as a feedback loop leading back to their reception and interpretation.
-In this sense, the same individual is both the sender and the receiver of the messages.
+In this sense, the same person is both the sender and the receiver of the messages.
 The feedback makes it possible for the communicator to monitor and correct messages.

-Another model of communication is due to Dean Barnlund.
+Another model of communication was proposed by Dean Barnlund in 1970.
 He aims to give an account of communication that encompasses both its interpersonal and its intrapersonal side.
 He identifies communication not with the transmission of messages but with the production of meaning in response to internal and external cues.
 For him, intrapersonal communication is the simpler case since only one person is involved.
 This person perceives private cues, like internal thoughts and feelings, public cues originating from the environment, and behavioral cues in the form of their own behavior.
 One part of communication is the process of decoding and interpreting these cues.
 Its goal is to make sense of them and to reduce uncertainty.
 It is accompanied by the activity of encoding behavioral responses to the cues.
 These two processes happen simultaneously and influence each other.